 Queen's Baton Relay

-The City of Albany is proud to be selected to host the first Western Australian stop of the 2018 Gold Coast Commonwealth Games Queen’s Baton Relay.
+Albany is proudly hosting the first Western Australian stop of the 2018 Gold Coast Commonwealth Games Queen’s Baton Relay.

-The eyes of the Commonwealth will look to Albany on Thursday, 22 February 2018 as the Queen’s Baton arrives, and travels through the city, giving Albany the opportunity to join the celebration of the Commonwealth’s diversity and excitement for the upcoming Commonwealth Games.
+On Thursday, February 22, 2018 the Queen’s Baton arrives in Albany and travels through the city, giving the community an opportunity to join the celebration of the Commonwealth’s diversity and excitement for the upcoming Commonwealth Games.

-We will celebrate our community pride by acknowledging the everyday community members who will act as batonbearers and represent Albany in carrying the Queen’s Baton.
+We will celebrate our community pride by acknowledging our unsung community heroes and local sporting champions who will carry the Queen’s Baton and represent Albany as batonbearers.

-It is an honour for Albany to host this historic occasion and the City is working with the organising committee for the Commonwealth Games and Queen's Baton Relay to deliver a memorable experience for the community.
+This is a high honour for Albany and the City is working with the Commonwealth Games Queen’s Baton Relay organising committee to deliver a memorable experience for the community.

-To commemorate the significance of this once-in-a-life time event, the City of Albany is hosting a Welcome Ceremony at the National Anzac Centre and a Community Celebration in Town Square.
-These events will give the community a chance to experience the Queen’s Baton Relay first-hand and take part in celebrating our community.
+The City of Albany is hosting a Welcome Ceremony at the National Anzac Centre and a Community Celebration in Town Square to commemorate the significance of this once-in-a-life time opportunity.
+These events will give the community a chance to experience the excitement of the Queen’s Baton first-hand and take part in celebrating our community.

 To facilitate the journey of the Queen’s Baton Relay, traffic management will be in place and roads within the CBD will be temporarily closed.
-Please be aware that some disruption will occur.
-Measures to manage traffic and minimise disruptions will be implemented.
+Some disruption will occur.
+Measures will be in place to manage traffic and limit disruptions.

 When: 7.10am - 8.30am